AdityaHarvi/UAARG-Website/README.md

 Complete rework of the UAARG website

 Lead Developer: Aditya Harvi
-Assistent Developer: Ricky Au
+\nAssistent Developer: Ricky Au
-Special thank you to Natalia Oltuszyk for help with the design of the Website.
+\nSpecial thank you to Natalia Oltuszyk for help with the design of the Website.

 This is a complete redesign of the University Club- UAARG's- website.
 Check it out here: